Spinel: Color and Magnetism

 Photo Courtesy of Palagems.com

 Several Cobalt Spinels from Luc Yen, Viet Nam were tested in our study, including a number or rough crystals.The vivid blue Cobalt Spinel on the left is colored predominantly by cobalt, but iron is also detectable with a spectrometer.
 This Cobalt Spinel is weakly magnetic (SI 55).
-This gem glows bright pink under a Cheslea filter, and fluoresces a strong pink under long wave UV light, both due to cobalt.
-The lighter Cobalt Spinel on the right is less fluorescent and slightly more magnetic (SI 73), suggesting less cobalt and more iron content.
+This gem glows bright pink under a Cheslea filter, and fluoresces a strong pink under long wave UV light, both due to cobalt and also possibly to chromium if chromium is present in sufficient concentration.
+The less saturated blue color of the Cobalt Spinel on the right is less fluorescent and slightly more magnetic (SI 73), suggesting a lower ratio of cobalt to iron.

 Cobalt Spinel, Viet Nam